-When UM coverage disputes are not settled with your insurance company, the case will be subject to binding arbitration, rather than a jury trial.
-Many times these cases yield even better results and resolve in a much quicker fashion than cases tried to a jury.
-Ryan Hilts is a personal injury lawyer in Lake Oswego and Portland area.
+When UM coverage disputes are not settled with your insurance company, the case will usually be subject to binding arbitration, rather than a jury trial.
+Ryan Hilts is an Oregon personal injury lawyer.
 For more information, contact Ryan today.
 You can also email to email@example.com.

 What is Uninsured Motorist Coverage?

-Under Oregon uninsured motorist law: Uninsured motorist insurance protects you in case you get hit by someone who does not have insurance and cannot pay for the damages caused.
+Uninsured motorist insurance protects you in case you get hit by someone who does not have insurance and cannot pay for the damages caused.
 Your own policy will be available to compensate you for any losses.

 Is uninsured motorist coverage necessary in Oregon?

-The ORS 742.502¹ (Uninsured motorist coverage) states that “motor vehicle bodily injury liability policy shall have the same limits for uninsured motorist coverage as for bodily injury liability coverage unless a named insured in writing elects lower limits.
-The insured may not elect limits lower than the amounts prescribed to meet the requirements of ORS 806.070 (Minimum payment schedule)“
+ORS 742.502¹ (Uninsured motorist coverage) states that every “motor vehicle bodily injury liability policy shall have the same limits for uninsured motorist coverage as for bodily injury liability coverage unless a named insured in writing elects lower limits.
+The insured may not elect limits lower than the amounts prescribed to meet the requirements of ORS 806.070 (Minimum payment schedule)“.

 The ORS 806.070 Minimum payment schedule is: “$25,000 because of bodily injury to or death of one person in any one accident;“